-A stockholder who so desires may revoke his previously submitted Proxy Card at any time before it is voted at the Meeting by: (i) delivering written notice to us at Clarus Corporation, One Landmark Square, 22nd Floor, Stamford, Connecticut 06901, Attention Philip A. Baratelli, Secretary; (ii) duly executing and delivering a Proxy Card bearing a later date; or (iii) casting a ballot at the Meeting.
-Attendance at the Meeting will not in and of itself constitute a revocation of a Proxy Card.
+A stockholder who so desires may revoke a Proxy Card previously submitted by him at any time before it is voted at the meeting by: (i) delivering written notice to us at Clarus Corporation, One Landmark Square, 22^{nd} Floor, Stamford, Connecticut 06901 c/o Philip A. Baratelli, Secretary; (ii) duly executing and delivering a Proxy Card bearing a later date; or (iii) casting a ballot at the Meeting.
+Attendance at the Meeting will not in and of itself constitute a revocation of a proxy.